CiscoCXSecurity/ssh-farm/README.md

 4
 5

-# cat creds.txt # Some users have sudo rights; some don't.
+# cat creds-challenge1.csv # Some users have sudo rights; some don't.
 Some have different password hashes.
 ID,username,password,sudo,hash_type
 1,user0,password,yes,
 1,user1,Password1,no,DES